Dzzz83/File_Synchronization_System/README.md

 - Two chunk storage implementations:
     - `LocalDiskChunkStorage` – stores chunks on local disk, assembles them, then saves the final file using the chosen full‑file storage.
     - `R2ChunkStorageService` – uses S3 multipart upload to send parts directly to R2.
 The final file is assembled on the cloud side, with no local disk usage for chunks or assembly.
+- **Folder size caching** – The size of a folder is automatically computed as the total size of all files inside it (including subfolders) and stored in the database.
+This value is updated incrementally on every file upload, delete, move, or edit, eliminating recursive size calculations on each listing.
+The client displays folder sizes in a human‑readable format (KB, MB, GB).
 - Streaming upload and download – no entire file loaded into memory.
 - Conflict detection when editing a file: client sends the original hash, server returns 409 if the file changed since last download.
 - **Asynchronous sync** – endpoint `POST /api/sync/start` returns a task ID.
 The server performs the file comparison in a background thread and stores the resulting actions (upload, download, conflict, etc.) as JSON.
 Client polls `GET /api/sync/status/{taskId}` until completion.
 This prevents HTTP timeouts and supports many concurrent syncs.